IBN5101/azure-database-migration132/README.md

 - The initial project setup was very simple and smooth.
 I definitely spent more efforts into personlizing the brand-new VM.
 As for SQL server and SSMS, the installation process took longer than expected.
 - The production database restoration ran into a problem: I was unable to select the destination folder inside my user's Desktop.
 Workaround: placing the project folder directly on `C:\` folder.
 - Setting up and connecting to the Azure SQL Database was easy.
 Schema migration and Data migration took significantly longer than I had expected.
+- The backup process was rather meticulious but once you understand the process, it becomes much easier.
+The backup files are uploaded to Azure Storage for secure & online storage.
+- One of the task was to create a separate VM for sandbox testing and to recover the database in this sandbox.
+After downloading the file from Azure Storage, it took only a few clicks to have the entire system fully replicated.
+- A maintenance plan is also in place to fully backup the database every week, for a limited time.

 ## License